odor-pair/odor-pair/README.md

 Using a randomized carving algorithm, these requirements were met after generating 115,939 training pairs and 3,404 test pairs.
 Unfortunately, this meant that ~47k datapoints had to be discarded.

+## Architecture
+A variety of model architectures were tested using a random hyperparameter.
+The best architecture was structured as follows:
+* The Graph Isomorphism message passing step (from [“How Powerful are Graph Neural Networks?”](https://arxiv.org/abs/1810.00826)) was selected for the GNN.
+  * The Graph Convolution operator (from [“Semi-supervised Classification with Graph Convolutional Networks”](https://arxiv.org/abs/1609.02907)) and the Kernel-Based Convolutional operator from ([“Neural Message Passing for Quantum Chemistry”](https://arxiv.org/abs/1704.01212)) were also tested, but underperformed compared to the GIN message passing step.
+* The GNN was used for three (3) message passing steps, in order to allow weight-tying between these steps, the molecule embeddings were padded to the hidden layer dimension (D=832).
+  * The update function used was a simple, 2-layer feedforward neural network.
+* The GNN generated embeddings for every atom/node in both molecules across the pair.
+Graph level readouts were combining the global mean and global add pools across the nodes for each graph.
+  * Set2Set readouts were also tested, but no performance improvement was achieved for the significant computational cost increase.
+* The graph level embeddings for the two molecules were concattened (in arbitrary order), and then another 2-layer feedwork network generated a pair-level embeddings (also of D=832).
+* The final layer predicted logits for all 33 odor labels.

+The model was trained for 121 epochs, terminated using early-stopping (patience=0), using an Adam optimizer (lr=2.1x10^-5) with a decaying LR (decay=0.08) across the first 90% of the training.
+The training routine was adaopted from ([“Neural Message Passing for Quantum Chemistry”](https://arxiv.org/abs/1704.01212)).

 ## Results
 After many hyperparameter trials, the strongest model achieved a mean auroc of 0.800 across all labels.
 The naive 0-R model that uses the frequency of each label across all molecules as the constant prediction (by definition) achieves an auroc of 0.5 for each label.
 The model performs well for many labels, but barely above random for others.
 The model significantly underperforms on three labels.